How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 Imagine you need a high-frequency approx 3MHz.
 And, you do not have resistors.
 You may use the below circuit.

-using NAND as Inverter gates
+using NAND as NOT gate

 Connect the circuit as the figure below.
 We just to joint pins with many wires onto the breadboard in the correct position only.